 The job goes to whoever picked up.
 Every missed call is a competitor's job.

-What should you hold an AI receptionist to?
+What should you hold a roofing receptionist to?

-A managed receptionist is the opposite.
-Willison is set up and tuned for your business, the founder reviews it before it goes live, and it keeps running without you touching the software.
-It does not stop at the booking either.
-Willison follows up the hesitant homeowner by text before the job walks to the next name, checks back on an estimate that has gone quiet, asks the happy customer for the review at the moment they are most likely to say yes, and reads every call so you can see what the phone was worth.
-That is one managed system doing the whole job, not an answering app stitched to a follow-up app stitched to a review tool.
+Willison follows up the hesitant homeowner by text before the job walks to the next name, checks back on the proposal that's gone quiet, asks the happy customer for the review at the moment they're most likely to say yes, reaches back out to a homeowner who went silent months ago, and at month's end reads every call and produces one report on what the phone was worth.
+One managed system doing the whole job, not an answering app stitched to a follow-up app stitched to a review tool.

 Where Willison fits, honestly

-The best test is not a spec sheet, it is your own ear.
+The best test isn't a spec sheet, it's your own ear.
 Talk to the live Willison demo right in your browser on willisonhq.com and hear how it handles a real call.
 If it sounds like the front desk your roofing business deserves, that tells you more than any checklist.

 Frequently asked questions